rubenafo/wp-d3/trunk/readme.txt

 The D3.js library in use can be changed in Settings->Wp-D3.
 The default running version has been kept to D3.js v3.5 so the new one has to be enabled explicitely.

+= 2.4.1 =
+Security fix upgrade.
+D3.js upgraded to v4.3.
+A CSRF vulnerability has been fixed, thanks to Jouku Pynnonen <jouko@iki.fi>.

 == Screenshots ==

 1. Live example <a href="http://figurebelow.com/d3/short-tutorial-into-wp-d3-v2/">here</a>